OdatNurd/ScopeView/README.md

 Toggles display of the scope under the cursor on and off for the currently active `view`.
 The display of the scope is controlled by the following settings:

+* `display_scope` controls whether the scope of the character under the cursor is displayed or not.
+The default is to have this turned on.

+* `display_trace` controls whether the context stack for the character under the cursor is displayed or not.
+This allows you to inspect how the syntax got to the point where it applied the scope that it did.
+This requires build 4087 or greater of Sublime.

 * `restore_at_startup` controls whether or not views that had this turned on when you quit Sublime still have it turned on when you restart Sublime.
 The default is to have this turned on.

 * `display_at_eof` controls whether the inline display appears at the bottom of the file or on the line under the first caret in the file.
 The default for this